Manchester United F.C. 1–6 Manchester City F.C.: Post-match

 Ferguson described the outcome as the "worst result in my history".
 In an interview with broadcaster Sky Sports, he commented: "It was our worst ever day.
 It's the worst result in my history, ever.
 Even as a player I don't think I ever lost 6–1.
 That's a challenge for me too.
 I can't believe the scoreline.
 The first goal was a blow for sure but it was retrievable at 1–0.
 The sending-off was a killer for us.
 We kept attacking when we went 4–1 down and we should have just said, 'We've had our day'."
 Ferguson refused to speak about the result a year later at a pre-match press conference before the repeat fixture in the 2012–13 season, and the match was not explicitly mentioned in Ferguson's autobiography, published in 2013.

 After the match, City manager Roberto Mancini's focus remained on winning the Premier League rather than on the recent victory against United, and as City's manager said in the interview with BBC News, "We won only one game".
 Mancini emphasized that winning against the team like United was useful for boosting the confidence of the players but, in the manager's opinion, it was not the best possible performance of City.

 City's five-goal margin of victory ended up as the fourth-biggest of the Premier League season.
-Since the creation of the Premier League in 1992, it was the first time United had conceded six goals.
+Since the creation of the Premier League in 1992, it was United's heaviest home defeat and the first time they had conceded six goals since being beaten 6–3 by Southampton on 26 October 1996.
 After the game, City led the table with five more points than United.
 The following week, Ferguson's team won an away match against Everton, while City continued their streak of positive results with a 3–1 home win against Wolverhampton Wanderers.
-The teams finished the season level on points at the top of the table, with City winning the title thanks to their superior goal difference.
-David Silva finished the season with 15 assists, the most in the league.